-Government-Wide Financial Statements (Statement of Net Position and Statement of Activities)
+Government-Wide Financial Statements (Statement of Net Assets and Statement of Activities)

 Government-wide financial statements report information about the Board of Nursing (Board) as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the government assets, deferred inflows and outflows, and liabilities.
+The statement of net assets includes all of the government assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities, regardless of when cash is received or paid.

-The basic financial statements report the Board's net position and how they have changed.
+The basic financial statements report the Board's net assets and how they have changed.